-A partnership between UKaid Sakchyam and Kisan Microfinance Bittiya Sanstha Ltd.(Project 2)
+(A partnership between UKaid Sakchyam and Kisan Microfinance Bittiya Sanstha Ltd)

-One of the major components of the UKaid Sakchyam Access to Finance Programme (Sakchyam) is to work with Nepal’s Microfinance Institutions (MFIs) to make financial products and services affordable, available and accessible to the disadvantaged populations of the country.
-Millions of Nepalese still lack basic access to finance, especially in Karnali, Sudur Paschim and Province 5 due to difficult topography and lack of physical infrastructure.
-In the face of these challenges, Sakchyam has worked closely with MFIs to resolve the problem of lack of formal financial institutions and financial inclusion – focusing on areas of branch expansion, product and service development, alternative delivery channels, capacity building and financial literacy.
+One of the major components of the UKaid Sakchyam Access to Finance Programme is to work with Nepal’s Microfinance Institutions (MFIs) to make financial products and services affordable, available and accessible to the disadvantaged populations of the country.
+Sakchyam has worked closely with MFIs to improve financial inclusion by focusing on interventions such as branch expansion, product and service development, alternative delivery channels, capacity building and financial literacy.
 Most interventions are set in priority districts where better financial services have the potential to empower rural communities by making them financially independent.

-- Established 11 new branches in most remote locations, reaching over 6,200 people
+- Established 11 new branches in remote locations, reaching over 8,000 people

-- Deployed 33 tablets to scale up Tablet Banking
+- Deployed more 130 tablets to scale up tablet banking

 - Launched the Project Loan product